 I’m by no means saying don’t drink.
 Just don’t get wasted!
 And follow the rules like you would at home.
 Such as not accepting drinks from strangers and not getting wasted around people you can’t rely on to help you back to your accomodation.
 And even if they won’t harm you, it’s not nice to puke up on the locals doorsteps!

 *Southeast Asia itself is generally very safe.
-But of course in any big city, if your drunk and down a back alley somewhere, you run the risk someone might rob you or worse.
+But of course in any big city, if you are drunk and down a back alley somewhere, you run the risk someone might rob you or worse.
 Just be sensible.

 Food – Try new things, but understand what they are